 I have completed five years of professional training at Regent's University.
 I hold a Post-Graduate Diploma in Psychotherapy and Counselling (2006) and an Advanced Diploma in Integrative Psychotherapy (2010).

 I am accredited by the United Kingdom Council for Psychotherapy and as such am bound by their ethical framework for good practice.
-I am also a member of the British Association of Counselling and Psychotherapy.
+I am also a registered member of the British Association of Counselling and Psychotherapy.

 Continuing Professional Development

 I am committed to my own personal and professional development and as such have regular supervision with a UKCP accredited supervisor.
 I also attend a number of professional training courses each year and read widely to facilitate my ongoing development as a psychotherapist.

 I am trained as an Integrative Psychotherapist which means that I draw from more than one theoretical orientation.
 My own theoretical perspective draws together relational psychodynamic and existential-phenomenological approaches.